 What other advice would you add to this list?
-(Share your marital wisdom in the comments section below.)
+(Send us your marital wisdom through the link below.)

 - You can have a great marriage even if your parents did not.
 We often meet people who think because their parents’ marriage didn’t go well, that will be their experience.
 Both of our parents’ marriages ended, yet we committed to one another and have been able to stay together based on that commitment.